How Events Work in AlertForge

 const output = AlertForge.formatMessage("{user} just followed!", data);

-token with the value from the event payload and return:
+The function will replace the {user} token with the value from the event payload and return:

 <span class="highlight">CoolViewer123</span> just followed!